 To do this, the ABX initiative will host a number of small network meetings to set up a dialogue where ideas can be exchanged and ways to collaborate and improve the discovery process can be discussed.
 If you would like to be involved, please click on Join the ABX Network below.
 The more people involved in this initiative, the more impact we can potentially create and the closer we become to developing a more secure and healthy future.

-We plan to hold a meeting in June/July 2019.
 A number of travel stipends are available.

-Please join the ABX network to register your interest.
+Please join ABX to register your interest.

 Most current antibiotic development initiatives concentrate on the progression of molecules post discovery, and do not focus on the discovery itself.
 It is estimated that only one compound in 1000 screened will reach the human testing level, and only 20 per cent of those will result in a usable product.
 In 2017, only seven out of 50 molecules in clinical phase were novel (WHO 2017).

 Do deep sea sponges hold the key to antibiotic resistance?

 Mat Upton, Professor in Medical Microbiology and his team from the University of Plymouth think that the solution to antibiotic resistance may lie deep under the surface of the ocean, in dark, cold environments where weird and wonderful sponges live.